Getting dressed can become increasingly difficult for some older adults as they age.

 5. Open Back Clothing

-Adaptive clothing provides many benefits like speed, comfort, and safety.
-It can also have specific benefits for seniors who suffer from certain medical conditions.
+Adaptive clothing provides many benefits, like speed, comfort, and safety.
+It can also benefit seniors who suffer from certain medical conditions.
 Here are a few examples:

 Many seniors suffer from arthritis in the hands, which makes it nearly impossible to use a zipper, laces, or buttons.
-Adaptive clothing makes it so that seniors with this serious condition can still get dressed with minimal assistance.
+Adaptive clothing allows seniors with this serious condition to still get dressed with minimal assistance.

 Learn more about using adaptive clothing for arthritis patients here.

-More than half of all seniors over 65 reports some instances of bladder or bowel incontinence.
+More than half of all seniors over 65 report some instances of bladder or bowel incontinence.
 It can be an extremely embarrassing problem for some elderly people.

-Adaptive clothing for incontinence makes it easier to open the clothes and change the adult diapers without changing the entire outfit.
+Adaptive clothing for incontinence makes opening the clothes and changing the adult diapers easier without changing the entire outfit.